The 3 Tell-Tale Signs Your Brake Pads are Worn and How to Avoid Costly Repairs

 Average Lifespan of Brake Pads

 The average lifespan of brake pads depends on a variety of factors including driving habits, vehicle weight, and climate.
-Generally speaking, standard ceramic brake pads have an estimated lifespan between 25,000 and 70,000 miles.
-High-performance brake pads, such as ceramic and metallic, typically last between 35,000 and 80,000 miles.
+Generally speaking, standard Aftermarket brake pads have an estimated lifespan between 10,000 and 25,000 miles.
+This is because the painted brake pads will usually rust and cause other issues before the friction has had a chance to wear down to its end of life.
+Properly protected brake pads, such as galvanized brake pads, can last between 50,000 and 80,000 miles, and even longer in some cases.

 Factors That Affect the Lifespan of Brake Pads